MP hobbled by low ventilator, ICU bed ratio as COVID-19 rages By Anil Dubey

 Madhya Pradesh has so far registered 426 coronavirus positive cases and 33 fatalities.
 Indore leads the tally with 235 COVID-19 cases followed by Bhopal, which has 98 patients of the infection which has now spread to 20 districts of the state.

-The state, having a population of over 7.5 crore, has a total of 993 ventilators and 1,598 ICU beds in government and private hospitals put together together (as on March 9, 2020), according to the data.
+The state, having a population of over 7.5 crore, has a total of 993 ventilators and 1,598 ICU beds in government and private hospitals put together together (as on April 9, 2020, rpt April 9, 2020), according to the data.
 Overall, 29,914 beds, including 9,492 in isolation wards, are available in states hospitals, the data said.

 If compared to total population, Madhya Pradesh has just one ventilator (whose count now stands at 993) for about every 75,000 people and one ICU bed for every 47,000, it showed.
 Asked about the low ratio of ventilators and ICU beds vis-a-vis population, Principal Secretary (Medical Education) Sanjay Shukla told PTI that efforts are being made to improve overall medical facilities and procure necessary healthcare equipment in the state.